 - Fix: Correct inputs, wait for CSRF initialization, or set a supported

-- The script prevents native “Enter to submit” and routes to the Pay button when valid.
+- The script will enable the Pay button when valid.

 - If